 Tony has been with CES since March 2011.
 He is currently the Project Lead for the CES contract with Portland Community College to complete a user-specific guidebook for PCC on conducting greenhouse gas inventories.
 Additionally, Tony is the Data Analyst for the Port of Portland Technical Assistance Project.
 Other projects he has worked on during his time at CES include Metro Business Outreach, Tualatin Business Recycling Requirements, and Portland Event Recycling.
 In December 2010, Tony received his Bachelor of Arts in Environmental Studies from Portland State University.
 He also received both his Bachelor of Science in Geography and Geographic Information Systems Graduate Certificate from PSU in March 2012.
 Figuring why stop there, he has since taken up the challenge of obtaining his Master of Science in Geography from the university as well.
 Prior to CES, Tony worked for Waste Management for over eight years in a variety of roles ranging from Customer Service Representative to Account Manager.
 His experiences at Waste Management and tenure at CES have provided him a unique insight into the world of materials management, and informs his passion for sustainable living.
 Tony is fascinated by old or unusual maps, enjoys reading graphic novels, and likes people who recycle.

 Jared joined the CES team in the summer of 2012, and is currently working on the Portland Multifamily Recycling Program, providing outreach and informational materials to multifamily communities throughout Portland.
-Jared is a new transfer student to PSU and will begin studying accounting in the Fall with aspirations of completing his MBA within the next five years.
+Jared also works on the Portland Events Recycling Project and the Single Family Weight Study.
+Jared is a new transfer student to PSU and is studying accounting, with aspirations of completing his MBA within the next five years.
 Jared has been an avid composter and recycler his entire life, starting at an early age living in rural Western New York.
 In his spare time, he enjoys listening to and playing experimental and improvisational music, cold-brewing tea, woodworking, camping, canoeing and home brewing beer.

 Julia joined CES as the Outreach Coordinator for the Port of Portland Technical Assistance Project (PTAP) in January 2013.
+Julia also serves as graphic designer for CES.
 Julia grew up in California, and studied architecture at Cal Poly San Luis Obispo.
 As an AmeriCorps, Julia helped develop and run a green program for the non-profit Rebuilding Together in Silicon Valley, and also helped with recycling outreach and education for King County Housing Authority.
 After visiting the Pacific Northwest, she knew it was where she wanted to be and moved up to Seattle in 2011.
 Julia moved to Portland in 2012 to begin the Masters of Urban and Regional Planning program.
 In her free time, she loves to cook, try new beer & wine, volunteer, and do anything outdoors with her dog, Twig.

 To learn more Contact CES.